 This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporate Engineer.

 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.
 An accredited electronic engineering course must meet the quality standards set by the IET.

-The second year of the course begins to bring the two disciplines together.
-You’ll develop your electronic music production and composition skills and learn about some of the important techniques and tools involved in computer music and sound recording.
-You can also choose to learn more about practice-led research in music or continue with composition.
-Engineering project work will also allow you to apply your knowledge to specific engineering problems – you’ll develop a mobile app and design a prototype product with an embedded system.
+The second year of the course develops contextual awareness and applied skills.
+You’ll develop your electronic music creation and production skills while learning about music in its critical and practical contexts.
+Project work will also allow you to apply your knowledge to specific engineering problems – you’ll develop a mobile app and design a prototype product with an embedded system.